Wabri/browsir/README.md

    **READ ME Before you continue the installation**

-If you already used `browsir` and are downloading it with `clone` instead of pulling latest updates from `main` you risk overwriting your `links` and `shortcuts` files, alongside your `.browsir.yml` file.
-This will force you to enter all the previously saved informations again, so, until an actual installer is ready, be sure to either pull the latest updates _OR_ save your configurations somewhere else, clone and then swap them with the installed ones.
+If you already used `browsir`, version 2.0.0 has breaking changes for configuration files.

+This will force you to enter all the previously saved informations again, so be sure to save your configurations somewhere else, clone and then swap them with the installed ones which are now in `$HOME/.config/browsir/(config.yml|links|shortcuts)`

 ```bash
 make install